Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 - `image_processing` that contains utility functions to process images.

 ### cse571-sp21-project-1 repo contains TODO packages that you will have to edit in order to complete the project:
-- `my_kf_localization` that localizes the robot based on the velocity control and AprilTAG localization.
+- `sensor_fusion_localization` that localizes the robot based on the velocity control and AprilTAG localization.

 You can see them in the `./packages/` path.
 The source code for each of these packages are inside their respective `src/` folders.
 For example for `my_at_localization` you will see the source code in the path `./packages/my_at_localization/src/`.

-### (Recommended exercies) To understand the folder structure and how to create new packages, build and run the packages on local as well as on robot, please see the [documentation](https://docs.duckietown.org/daffy/duckietown-robotics-development/out/dt_infrastructure.html).
+### (Recommended exercise) To understand the folder structure and how to create new packages, build and run the packages on local as well as on robot, please see the [documentation](https://docs.duckietown.org/daffy/duckietown-robotics-development/out/dt_infrastructure.html).

+# Outline of tasks in this project:
+### TASK-1 Build the provided packages, run it on the robot, record what you can visualize.
+### TASK-2 Create a physical map-1 using duckietown supplies.
+### TASK-3 Implement `sensor_fusion_localization` package and test on map-1.
+### TASK-4 Create a physical map-2 using duckietown supplies.
+### TASK-5 Test `sensor_fusion_localization` package on map-2.
+### TASK-6 Write up a report.

+# Detailed description of tasks:
-## [TASK 1] Build the provided packages, run it on the robot, record what you can visualize.
+## TASK-1 Build the provided packages, run it on the robot, record what you can visualize.
 After completing project 0.5.
 You must be able to communicate with your robot from your local computer using `dts shell`

 ### 1. Clone the cse571-sp21-project-1 repository on to your local computer